Alex-Uniq/DSA_PROJECT_Amazon-analysis-/README.md

 ---

-## 📈 Dashboard Summary

-The Excel dashboard (separate sheet) includes:
-- KPI Cards: Total Products, Total Revenue, Avg.
-Discount
-- Clustered Column Chart: Actual vs Discounted Price per Category
-- Bar Chart: Price Range Distribution, Top 5 Products by Rating and Reviews, Average Discount Percentage by Category, Product Count by Category.
-- Pie Chart: Product Count by Price Range Bucket

----

 ## 🧠 Key Insights

-- Products with lower ratings tend to have deeper discounts.
-- Electronics dominate both in sales volume and potential revenue.
 - High rating does not always equate to highest review count.
+- 📉 Lower-rated products are more heavily discounted to boost appeal
+- 💰 Electronics yield the highest potential revenue and sales volume.
-- Most products are mid-priced and heavily discounted, especially those with low ratings.
+- 🧾 Most products are priced between $501–$5,000
+- 📦 Categories like Office Products and Toys have minimal listings
 - Some product names are repeated but vary by minor attributes (color, pack, etc.), influencing the average ratings and review counts.

 ---

+## 🧠 Recommendations

+1. **Optimize Discounts**
+   - Review discount strategies for low-rated products.
+Consider quality improvements instead of high markdowns.

+2. **Focus on High-Value Categories**
+   - Expand Electronics and Computers categories; they offer the best ROI in volume and revenue.

+3. **Target Mid-Priced Product Optimization**
+   - Most products fall in the mid-price range.
+Improve quality and customer satisfaction in this band.

+4. **Enhance Product Review Strategy**
+   - Encourage reviews for lesser-known products with fewer than 1,000 ratings.

+---

 ## 📌 Author Info

 **Name:** Obiekezie Precious Chinaza
-**Email:** alexprecious100@gmail.com
+**Email:** precious.obiekezie100@gmail.com
-**Location:** Kaduna State, Nigeria
+**Location:** Kaduna State, Nigeria.

+> This project reflects the power of data analysis with limited tools, handled entirely on a smartphone platform.

 ---